Gas pressure washers are more powerful than electric pressure washers.

 - The price point is very affordable for almost any budget.

-- For most homeowners, 2,700 PSI is more than enough for basic household chores.
+- 2,700 PSI is more than enough for basic household chores for most homeowners.

-- Weighing in at 62.9 pounds, most people can easily move the pressure washer around their home.
+- Weighing in at 62.9 pounds, most people can quickly move the pressure washer around their home.